marcinwiacek/pl1/project1/postmortem.md

 and CPU can just switch to new active task after specified amount of time / executed instructions.

+In the more advanced version we could schedule tasks and for example specify, that some of them should be resumed after one hour / on the specified time.

 # Memory protection and sharing

 Every process should have own logical memory space with addresses, which are changed on-fly to the hardware based.
 Normally such task is done by MMU.
 Sometimes it's independent from CPU, sometimes dependent.